-Project 1, Development of the Association, is supported by the membership fees of the nine member companies, either paid directly (4 companies) or through FRIAA Authorizations (5 companies).
-This includes the management and field coordination of the FGYA programs as well as the research development, design and technical services of the Research and Development Associate.
+Project 1, Development of the Association, is supported by the membership fees of the nine member companies and includes the management and field coordination of the FGYA programs as well as the research development, design and technical services of the Research and Development Associate.

-Project 2, Regenerated Lodgepole Pine, is supported by in-kind services of the membership (plot measurement) as well as the annual membership fees paid.
+Project 2, Regenerated Lodgepole Pine, is supported by in-kind services of the membership (plot measurement and treatments) as well as the annual membership fees paid.

 Project 4, Historic Research Trials, is supported by annual membership contributions pro-rated based on the proportional representation of Lodgepole pine stands within individual FMAs compared to the total Lodgepole pine stand area in the cumulative member FMAs.
-It is also supported by a 2-year, \$90,000 grant from the Canadian Wood Fibre Centre of the Canadian Forest Service.